-LibreOffice is a full-featured office productivity suite that provides a near drop-in replacement for Microsoft's office suite and is compatible with Google's online office suite.
-Like many office suites, LibreOffice includes several applications, but unlike other suites, it contains applications like Base and Math, as a basic part of the suite.
-LibreOffice is also truly full-featured, unlike the online versions of office productivity apps that provide only the basic functions most people use.
+LibreOffice is a full-featured office productivity suite that provides an alternative for Microsoft's office suite and Google's online office suite.
+LibreOffice let's you open, save, and create documents in Microsoft's proprietary formats as well as truly open source native file formats.
+Like other office suites, LibreOffice includes several applications but unlike other suites it also includes applications like Base and Math, as a basic part of the suite.
+Unlike many online office suites, LibreOffice does not limit you to only the basic functions most people use.
 Basic capabilities are fine until you need to use one of those "advanced" features.
 Then you'll be looking for something with all the features.

-- Writer, the word processor.

-- Compare with Microsoft Word and Google Documents.

-- Calc, the spreadsheet application.
+Writer, the word processor.
+Compare with Microsoft Word and Google Documents.
+Calc , the spreadsheet application.
 Compare with Microsoft Excel and Google Sheets.
 Impress, the presentation engine.
 Compare with Microsoft PowerPoint and Google Slides.

-- Draw, the drawing and flowcharting application. - Compare with Microsoft Visio and with inserting a drawing into a Google Doc. - Base, the database and database front end.
+Draw , the drawing and flowcharting application.
+Compare with Microsoft Visio and with inserting a drawing into a Google Doc.
+Base, the database and database front end.
 Compare with Microsoft Access.
 Math, for editing mathematic formulas.
 Compare with Microsoft Equation editor and the Auto-Latex Google Docs add-on.

-Note: The Document Foundation (the organization behind LibreOffice) maintains an excellent set of documentation online for LibreOffice at https://documentation.libreoffice.org
+Note : The Document Foundation (the organization behind LibreOffice) maintains an excellent set of documentation online for LibreOffice at https://documentation.libreoffice.org